chrisalexander/blog/_posts/2009-11-06-imagine-cup-highlights-of-egypt.md

 ### <span>The Cairo Gardens</span>

-<span>{% include images/block.html src="http://media.chris-alexander.co.uk/wp-content/uploads/2009/11/cairo1.jpg" %}</span>
+{% include images/block.html src="http://media.chris-alexander.co.uk/wp-content/uploads/2009/11/cairo1.jpg" %}

-<span>After the final day of competition, we had dinner and spent the evening in some wonderful gardens also overlooking Cairo.
-There was a magnificent view across the whole city, and it was a fantastic event to hear the Call to Prayers from the multitude of mosques spread across the city, all ringing out at the same time.</span>
+After the final day of competition, we had dinner and spent the evening in some wonderful gardens also overlooking Cairo.
+There was a magnificent view across the whole city, and it was a fantastic event to hear the Call to Prayers from the multitude of mosques spread across the city, all ringing out at the same time.

-<span>{% include images/block.html src="http://media.chris-alexander.co.uk/wp-content/uploads/2009/11/cairo2.jpg" %}<br> </span>
+{% include images/block.html src="http://media.chris-alexander.co.uk/wp-content/uploads/2009/11/cairo2.jpg" %}

-<span>This post is part of a series of posts about the Imagine Cup, and what you can get out of the Imagine Cup 2010.
-Check out the [Imagine Cup category](http://www.chris-alexander.co.uk/category/microsoft/imagine-cup-microsoft) for more.</span>
+This post is part of a series of posts about the Imagine Cup, and what you can get out of the Imagine Cup 2010.
+Check out the [Imagine Cup category](http://www.chris-alexander.co.uk/category/microsoft/imagine-cup-microsoft) for more.